- It’s Apple!

 Our final take: Apple TV+, in theory, will be as unique as Apple itself

-Until it debuts in the fall, we can only speculate on the awesomeness (or meh-ness) of Apple TV+.
+Until it debuts in November, we can only speculate on the awesomeness (or meh-ness) of Apple TV+.
 The initial lineup of original programming looks impressive but limited compared to the sheer volume of content Netflix cranks out annually.
 Quality talks, but numbers are louder.

 We’re as curious as you are about Apple TV+, and we’ll be updating this page frequently.
 As soon as we know anything, you’ll know too.